 We are The Arts Society Walton and we were founded in 2002, as a member society of The Arts Society (previously the National Decorative and Fine Arts Society, NADFAS).
 Our objectives are the promotion and appreciation of the fine and decorative arts as described in our constitution (PDF format).
 With this in mind, we organise a programme of lectures, special interest days and visits for our members.
 The Arts Society Walton is part of the West Surrey Area Group.
 The eighteen groups in our area meet twice a year for mutual support, the exchange of ideas and for training new committee members.
 The committee are volunteers and organise all the activities of the branch.
 We are always on the look out for new committee members and for people to help with general activities.
 These include occasional help with making the tea after lectures and help with erecting the screen and preparing the audio visual equipment each month.
 Please go to the contact us page if you would like to help or the feedback page to send us a comment.

-The Arts Society produces a magazine called ‘The Arts Society Review’ which is sent direct to the member’s home every quarter and provides news of activities nationally.
+The Arts Society produces a magazine called ‘The Arts Society Magazine’ which is sent direct to the member’s home every quarter and provides news of activities nationally.
 There are now about 360 other societies mostly in Britain and there are also members in Spain, Australia and New Zealand.

 In early 2009 we decided to introduce digital presentation into the lectures and at the same time introduced “Opening Screens” which start with house notices, such as fire exits and requests to switch off mobile phones and follows with full information about the day’s lecture, future lectures, Special Interest Days, Visits and Tours.
 The whole presentation takes between 7 and 10 minutes and runs as a continuous loop for about an hour before the lecture starts.
 We were delighted when “Opening Screens” were voted Highly Commended in the NADFAS Media Awards for 2009.